 - the modification instructions and/or the information received by the NF Service Consumer in N1 signalling from the UE.

 The NF service consumer shall not include the hoPreparationIndication IE with the value "false" in procedures other than handover execution, cancel and failure procedures.

+If the pending update information list was previously received from the (H-)SMF, the NF service consumer should not send a request to the (H-)SMF including only the information elements indicated by the pending update information list.
+The change(s) of the indicated information elements may be piggybacked in a subsequent update to the (H-)SMF together with other information elements.